 Spain is one of the most popular holiday destinations in the world.
-Its rich culture combined with great weather make it an ideal location.
-As it’s easily reachable from most of Europe, Asia and America, most people have visited at some point.
+Its rich culture combined with great weather makes it an ideal location.

-However, is there a best time to go to Spain?
+However, when is the best time to go to Spain?
 Most people would undoubtedly say that it’s the summer, but is it?
 This is when the weather is at its best, but it’s also when most people travel to Spain.

 The same is true of April and May.
 This is when the tourist season is beginning to start and you can get some great deals, while still having great weather.

-However, this is a travelling site and a backpacking centred one.
-So, the best time of the year to visit Spain is not so clear cut!
+However, this is a travelling site and a backpacking-centred one.
+So, the best time of year to visit Spain is not so clear-cut!

 In this post, I will present you with the information you need to decide what is the best time to travel to Spain for yourself!